urbit/developers.urbit.org/content/reference/glossary/eventlog.md

 [extra]
 category = "arvo"

+[glossaryEntry."event log"]
+name = "event log"
+symbol = ""
+usage = "arvo"
+desc = "A totally ordered list of every single Arvo event a ship has undergone.
+A ship's state is a pure function of its event log."

 +++

 The **event log** of a [ship](/reference/glossary/ship) is a totally ordered list of every single [Arvo](/reference/glossary/arvo) event that ship has undergone.
 The state of a ship is a pure function of the event log.